markjamesm/markjamesm.github.io/_posts/2021-01-14-handling-errors-fsharp-with-option-types.md

 ## IO Handling in F#

-For a learning project, I've been working on my [F# library for iRacing](/2021-01-08-writing-an-iracing-sdk-implementation-fsharp/).
+For a learning project, I've been working on an implementation of the [iRacing SDK in F#](/2021-01-08-writing-an-iracing-sdk-implementation-fsharp/).
 Early on in development, one of the first things I needed to do was some IO, namely loading a MemoryMappedFile.
 Technically, this can be done in a single line of code:

 ```fsharp
 let memoryMap = MemoryMappedFile.OpenExisting("Local\\IRSDKMemMapFileName")